sipeed/MaixPy/docs/doc/en/source_code/add_c_module.md

 * Follow [Compiling MaixPy Source Code](./build.md) to get the `dist/***.whl` installation package.
 * Send the `.whl` package from the `dist` directory to the device, then run the code `import os; os.system("pip install /root/xxxxx.whl")` (replace the path accordingly).
 * If installing the `.whl` package is too slow during debugging, you can use `maixcdk build` to compile and then use `scp -r maix_xxx root@10.228.104.1:/usr/lib/python3.11/site-packages` to directly copy it to the device system to overwrite the package.
 Adjust the package name and device IP as needed.
+* Once you have finished debugging and feel that the features you added are valuable, consider merging them into the official repository.
+You can learn how to do this by searching for keywords like "github submit PR" on search engines.

 Modifying the code:
 As described in [View MaixPy API Source Code](../basic/view_src_code.md), you can view and modify the source code, add C++ functions, and include comments.
 After compiling, you can call them in MaixPy.
 It's very simple.